-Once the report is submitted to the Division of Elections, the EFS will not permit you to go back and make changes.
+Once the report is submitted to the Division, the EFS will not permit you to go back and make changes.
 In order to correct mistakes or add and delete information, you must submit an "amendment."
-If you add activity to a waiver after the report due date, a fine will be imposed based upon the new filing date in accordance with Section 106.07(8)(b), F.S.
+If you add activity to a waiver after the report due date, a fine will be imposed based upon the new filing date in accordance with Section 106.07(8)(b), Florida Statutes.